 The Raw Matters Ambassadors at Schools (RM@Schools) consortium wants to elaborate a strategic planning of dissemination capacity and methodology to improve the image of science & technology in schools for students of 10-19 yrs explaining the value of raw materials while promoting new professional careers in this sector.
 The best practice examples will be used for two educational approaches, one targeting school students in the age of 10 to 13 yrs, the other one for 14-19 yrs students.
 An active learning will be proposed to schools by involving students in experiments with RM-related hands-on educational kits.
-14-19 yrs students will be also involved in the dissemination of science by using both their native and the English language to become RM Ambassadors themselves (peer to peer education).
+14-19 yrs students will be also involved in the dissemination of science by using both their native and the English language to became RM Ambassadors themselves (peer to peer education).

 The RM@Schools consortium comprises 19 Scientific Organization from 13 European Countries with complementary expertise in the field of Raw Matters and education.
 The consortium will activate cooperative processes between the three sides of the knowledge triangle: research, education, and business.